Yonatha/incorporate-intelliJ-plugin/README.md

 <br>
 <b>Features:</b>
 <ul>
-    <li>Module Analysis: Displays the compatibility status of all module versions in a project, including major, minor, and patch versions.</li>
+    <li>Module Analysis: Displays the compatibility status of all module versions in a project and switch branches.</li>
-    <li>Supports all JetBrains IDEs, including IntelliJ IDEA, PyCharm, WebStorm, and Android Studio.</li>
+    <li>Support IntelliJ and Android Studio.</li>
 </ul>
 <h3>Usage</h3>
 <ul>